stagbl/stagbl/DMStag/Proposal.md

 ```

-Vertex- and Cell-based material parameters
+Vertex- and Element-based material parameters
 ```
     10 ------ 11 ------ 12
     |         |         |